 The Board of Regents authorizes the president, chancellors, vice chancellors, and deans of student affairs to take necessary action for the maintenance of order, normal operations of the University, and to protect individual freedom by involving policies outlined in the statement on campus disorders adopted by the Board of Regents.

 Students or staff whose conduct interferes with the holding of classes, the carrying forward of University business, organized and scheduled University events, or the discharge of responsibility by any University officer, employee, or student will be subject to laws covering such behavior and disciplinary action.
 The president, chancellors, vice chancellors, and deans will be expected to initiate disciplinary action.1

-Taken from University of Nebraska Medical Center College of Dentistry Operations Manual.
+Taken from University of Nebraska Medical Center College of Dentistry Handbook.

 To maintain clean and usable facilities for students and staff, it is necessary to regulate the use of such facilities.
 Students are expected to observe closing hour regulations for all campus buildings.